 The LOTE teacher understands and applies strategies and approaches for implementing the TEKS for LOTE to promote students' ability to communicate in the target language, gain knowledge and understanding of other cultures, connect with other disciplines and acquire information, make comparisons that develop insight into the nature of language and culture and participate in multilingual communities at home and around the world.

-All graduating students achieved an 80% or higher for Domain 1: Instruction and Assessment.
+All graduating teachers achieved a score of 80% or higher on this criterion.

 Indicator 1: Integration of Standards in Curriculum and Instruction Action Description: